Login

 Check prices in nearby towns/cities, and whatever other locations you might travel to – you may get a significantly lower rate on dental care elsewhere.

-Bear in mind that the expensive dentist may charge top dollar because he or she has extensive experience, advanced skills, and works with an excellent lab.
-Price is not the only – or even the best – way to choose a dentist.
+Bear in mind that price is not the only – or even the best – way to choose a dentist.
 But if you know what the average rates are in your area, you can ask the expensive dentist why his or her fees are higher.
 You may get a discount, or you may get useful information that helps you make the best decision for your oral health and appearance.

 When your dentist gives you a treatment plan, don’t just accept it and then go home and scream about the costs of care.
 Ask your dentist why you need a specific treatment, and whether there is another way to address the problem.
 Got cash on hand?
 See if you can get a 10% or more discount if you pay up-front for the treatment.
 Insurance?
 Perhaps your dentist can give you a break on those out-of-pocket costs.
 No insurance or dental savings plan?
 Ask if you can get an uninsured rate.
 Got skills?
 Maybe your dentist will reduce your bill in exchange for your professional services.
 You never know until you ask.

-And do be honest with your dentist about your financial situation.
-If your budget is tight, ask if there is an effective temporary fix that can be done now, allowing you a few months (or more) to save up for the more expensive treatment.
-If a less-expensive fix isn’t an option, see if you can work out a payment plan with your dentist.
-He or she is more likely to be open to a payment plan if you are a regular patient – so that’s another great reason to visit your dentist regularly for checkups and cleanings!
+Be honest with your dentist about your financial situation and ask for guidance on how to make treatments affordable.
+For example, see if you can work out a payment plan with your dentist.
+He or she is more likely to be open to a payment plan if you are a regular patient – so that’s another great reason to visit your dentist regularly for checkups and cleanings.

-Talk to your dentist about his or her plan to keep your teeth and gums healthy over time.
+Talk to your dentist about their plan to keep your teeth and gums healthy over time.
 Preventive care provides significant savings in your oral health and your overall health.
 Ask your dental hygienist for tips on taking the best care of your teeth at home.
 Doing the right things will save you money and grief over the long haul.

 Ask your dentist how long the dental work you’re getting is likely to last.
 Five to seven years is the typical life span for a crown, 2-5 years for fillings in the front of your mouth, 5-10 for fillings in the back of your mouth.
 Bridges and dentures often require adjustments every few years.